 Democracy Without Redistribution:

-The Sense of Injustice, Perceived Inequality, and Preferences for Redistribution
+The Sense of Injustice, Perceived Inequality, and Demands for Redistribution

 Why do many countries experience decreased demand for redistribution when inequality rises?
 Why do high levels of income inequality not lead to greater demands for redistribution in many democracies?
 While the workhorse models of political economy predict that increasing inequality lead the median voter to support more redistribution to maximize their material interests in democracies, the empirical evidence has suggested the opposite.

 To address this puzzle, this book project challenges the underlying assumption of extant theories that perceived inequality and actual income inequality are closely correlated and develops a theory based on perceived inequality.
 One of the contributions is that I conceptualize perceived inequality differently from existing studies, which see the perception of inequality as an issue of accuracy in estimating the extent of inequality.
 I focus on attitudinality as the defining attribute of perceived inequality.
 Perceiving inequality is a sociopolitical process in which individuals form their attitudes toward the level of inequality.
 I argue that this is what matters for political preferences and behavior, not how correctly or incorrectly people estimate the income differences.